Discover

 Toronto is made up of an old part, which is more interesting from a tourism point of view, and a modern and commercial part.
 It is one of the most multicultural cities in Canada, due to the arrival over the past two centuries of immigrants from all over the world, including large numbers of Italians and Chinese.

-In a city as culturally varied as Toronto, there is a vast choice of restaurants and food shops with an exotic flavour.
+In a city as culturally varied as Toronto, there is a vast choice of restaurants and food shops with an exotic flavor.
 Something we must mention here are the hot dog carts, which are found everywhere and offer hot dogs of veal, pork or chicken, Polish or Italian sausage and vegetarian products.

 The impressive spectacle of the Niagara Falls

-After an hour and a half drive, the modern shapes of the city give way to the powerof nature.
+After an hour and a half drive, the modern shapes of the city give way to the power of nature.
 One of the most visited tourist sites in America, which eachyear attracts numerous visitors and honeymoon couples, the Niagara Falls provides an impressive spectacle.
 “I seemed to be lifted from the earth and to be looking into Heaven”.
-This is how Charles Dickens described these great falls, which were created 12,000 years ago by the flow of the waters of Lake Erie into Lake Ontario.
+This is how Charles Dickens described these great falls, which were created 12'000 years ago by the flow of the waters of Lake Erie into Lake Ontario.

-The Canadian Falls (or Horseshoe Falls) are 53 metres high, the American Falls 51 metres, and they are divided by Goat Island, which is part of the territory of the State of New York.
+The Canadian Falls (or Horseshoe Falls) are 53 meters high, the American Falls 51 meters, and they are divided by Goat Island, which is part of the territory of the State of New York.
 Observation points are found on the banks of the river on Goat Island and Rainbow Bridge, situated a short way down the valley from the falls.
 The most striking point is at Horseshoe Falls, so named for their characteristic horseshoe shape.

 Boat trips can also be taken to see the falls from below, experience the mighty force of nature and hear the rumble of the water at close quarters.
 You are bound to be wonderstruck by the roar of the falls, the mystery of the rising mist and the sight of rainbows overhead.